4NV1L/Pocket/README.md

 # Vault
-Collection center for small scripts that I have created, found, and just collected over time.
-(Bash, Python, Go, Yara)
+Just a dump of small scripts and things I've made/used for personal things